-- Ethernet Specifies the physical Ethernet switch port with all different media. - L2vlan Specifies the IEEE 802.1Q Layer 2 Virtual LAN interface. - Loopback Specifies the software only interface which always stays in the up status. - Mgmt Specifies the Ethernet interface used for the out-of-band management port. - Null Specifies the null interface. - Port-channel Specifies the aggregated port-channel interface. - Vlan Specifies the VLAN interface.
+- Ethernet Specifies the physical Ethernet switch port with all different media. - L2vlan Specifies the IEEE 802.1Q Layer 2 Virtual LAN interface. - Loopback Specifies the software only interface which always stays in the up status. - mgmt Specifies the Ethernet interface used for the out-of-band management port. - Null Specifies the null interface. - Port-channel Specifies the aggregated port-channel interface. - Tunnel Specifies the virtual interface used for tunneling purposes. - Vlan Specifies the VLAN interface.